 This is a useful tool, or an educational toy.
 However you use it, there's endless fun from opening and closing the articulating parts and watching the mesmerizing parts move.

 Have you made your own layout divider or been inspired by this project?
 I want to see it!
-Share a picture of your creation in the comments below and get a free Pro membership!
+Share a picture of your creation in the comments below.

 Happy making! :)